shwetajoshi-15/discoAnt/README.md

 3. Running a test script to check installation \
   `conda activate discoAnt` \
-  `bash discoAnt_v2.1 sirv_test_data/SIRV_params.txt`
+  `bash discoAnt_main sirv_test_data/SIRV_params.txt`

-4. Update discoAnt_params.txt with gene info and paths to relevant folders before running the workflow with the data set of your choice \
+4. Update example_parameters.txt with required sample information and paths to relevant folders before running the workflow with the data set of your choice \
   `conda activate discoAnt.env` \
-  `bash discoAnt_v2.1 example_parameters.txt`
+  `bash discoAnt_main example_parameters.txt`

 #### Refer to the sample submission scripts for running the pipeline on a HPC cluster